PinnableXYZ/Pinnable/technotes/cid-manager.md

 - [x] Prewarm with a list of public gateways
 - [ ] Drag-n-drop upload interface
 - [ ] API for upload, list, and unpin
+- [ ] Interface for managing API tokens
 - [x] /cid-preview/ for safe and fast preview

 ## Nice to Have